What is Programmatic Advertising?

 Talking about buying online advertisements, you would be familiar with “banners ads,” mostly done on Google Display Network or GDN.
 Some people consider programmatic as similar to Google Display Network.
 To clear this misunderstanding, they are different from each other.
 Marketers need to understand the differences to choose which platform to use to meet the advertising goals.
 Visit the full article for the differences between Programmatic and Google Display Network.

 - Programmatic Placements: Marketers can choose to show ads on users’ devices, including Mobile, Desktop, and Connected TV, which totally depends on campaigns’ briefs and objectives.

 - Programmatic Ad Formats: Display ads are the most popular among programmatic campaigns.
 The common sizes of banners are 728×90, 300×250, 300×600, 160×600 and 320×50.
-It is highly suggested that marketers create banners in every size to increase the chances of ad impressions since each website has a different ad space inventory.
+It is highly suggested that marketers create banners in every size to increase ad impressions since each website has a different ad space inventory.
 Besides, videos, native and audio ads are available.